bbkane/example-python-cli/README.md

-Fairly recently, it's become possible to write Python packages with a `setup.py`!
+Fairly recently, it's become possible to write Python packages without a `setup.py`!
 This is an example of how to do that.

 From: https://setuptools.pypa.io/en/latest/userguide/quickstart.html